AllenCell/cvapipe/README.md

 `cvapipe all run --raw_dataset {path to dataset}`

-*Note: The mitotic classifier step was implemented with pytorch-lightning, which has its own distributed handler and is not quite compatible with prefect + Dask SlurmCluster.
+*Note: The mitotic classifier step was implemented with pytorch-lightning (PLT).
+PLT support running on slurm in two ways: by submitting a slurm job or with a customized [SlurmCluster API](https://williamfalcon.github.io/test-tube/hpc/SlurmCluster/#slurmcluster-class-api), which is different from the SlurmClaster from Dask.
 So, the whole pipeline will only run through first 2 steps.
 The last 2 steps need to run as single steps*

 ### Step and Pipeline Commands